why do meteorologists use station models

 VI.
 Elements of Digital Weather Stations

-Contemporary digital weather stations are built on interconnected components crafted to efficiently capture and analyze environmental data.
-Key components consist of electronic sensors, data loggers (or controllers), and computing systems or networks for processing data.
+Modern digital weather stations use connected parts to gather and study environmental data.
+The main parts are electronic sensors, data loggers (or controllers), and computer systems or networks for processing data.

 VII.
 Advantages of Digital Weather Stations